 As a handmade crafter, you can be classed as a manufacturer as you take raw materials and transform them using a process into goods for sale - many handmade sellers don't tend to think of themselves this way and often choose a general retail category for their business.

-Although your business may be classed in some cases under a retail category, it may be in your better interests to choose a manufacturing category instead: the IRS will compare your return to others in your own industry and will also assume that you will most likely have significant inventory costs.
+Although your business may be classed in some cases under a retail category, it may be in your better interests to choose a manufacturing category instead: the IRS will compare your return to others in your own industry and will also assume that you will most likely have significant inventory costs (this is good as you can then claim your material costs as COGS).

 Tip: Ensure that you are registered consistently with your state to avoid any issues with your selected code - the code you choose here may be subject to additional legislation or requirements so it's best to double-check this with your state authority before lodging your Schedule C return.